-It came with 7200 million transistors, 8 GB of GDDR5X VRAM, and 10 Gbps memory throughput.
-It was one of the most amazing graphics cards and pushed the gaming industry to embrace a 4K resolution.
+The GPU came with 7200 million transistors, 8 GB of GDDR5X VRAM, and 10 Gbps memory throughput.
+It was one of the most impressive graphics cards and pushed the gaming industry to embrace a 4K resolution.

 The card had a boost clock speed of 1733 Mhz and a TDP of just 180 Watts and delivered much more power than the previous generations.